 When it comes to this recipe, let’s be honest: it’s all about that honey garlic sauce!
 I used the same sauce as for the slow cooker version of this recipe, but omitted the water for stronger flavor.
 It reduces down in the oven to become even more concentrated and delicious!

 Let’s discuss the ingredients for this honey garlic chicken recipe:

 - boneless skinless chicken thighs- Bone in should be OK in this recipe, but skin on will end up with a very fatty honey garlic sauce so I don’t recommend it.

 - garlic- LOTS of it!
 6 cloves minced, and you can even add more if you’d like!

 - soy sauce- for the savory factor.
 I always use reduced sodium and highly recommend it for this recipe.
 You can also swap for coconut aminos if you’d like a gluten-free/paleo-compliant version of this recipe

-- apple cider vinegar- gives a bit of a tangy flavor to these honey garlic chicken thighs.
+- apple cider vinegar- gives a bit of a tangy flavor.
 We love Bragg’s and always have it on hand

 - sesame oil- for a tiny bit more dimension

 - Worcestershire sauce- because the sauce needed a little more pizzaz and this was totally the missing ingredient!